gomorpheus/morpheus-docs/administration/users/users.rst

 Create User
 ^^^^^^^^^^^

+Users can be created from `Administration -> Users` or `Administration -> Tenants -> Select a Tenant -> Users tab`.

+..
+NOTE:: Authorized Identity Source Users will be automatically created upon first sign in.

 To create a User:

 #.
-Select the Administration link in the navigation bar.
+Navigate to either `Administration -> Users` or `Administration -> Tenants -> Select a Tenant.
 #.
-Select the Users link in the sub navigation bar.

-#.
 Select :guilabel:`+ CREATE USER`.
 #.
-From the New User Wizard input
+From the New User Wizard input:

    Username & Email
     -  First Name